The German Pinscher is a generally healthy breed with an average lifespan of approximately 12 years.

 ◾OFA Evaluation – OR

-◾Recognized Foreign Hip Registry (contact OFA in order to register results) - OR
+◾Recognized Foreign Hip Registry (contact OFA to register results)

-◾Advanced Cardiac Exam - exam must include an ECHO.
+◾Advanced Cardiac Exam – this exam must include an echocardiogram.

-◾OFA Evaluation from VetGen or Clear By Parentage (first generation - see OFA website for detailed policy)
+◾ OFA Evaluation from an OFA approved genetics lab or certified Clear By Parentage (first generation only – see OFA website for detailed policy)